baekur-online/.github/profile/README.md

 ### Contribution guidelines
 Please make pull requests or issues if you want to contribute to these repos.
 We use the same proofreading standards as [Distributed Proofreaders](https://www.pgdp.net/c/).

+### Scanning or Digitizing Services
+We can scan or digitize materials for a fee.
+If you would like to request our services then please make an issue stipulating how many pages and when you would like the digitized version.

 ### Purchasing materials
 Also, if you want to buy any books in .epub, or Amazon Kindle, .pdf, or print,